OscarNgombo/OscarNgombo/README.md

 # Hi there, I'm Oscar Ngombo 👋

 Welcome to my GitHub profile!
-I'm a passionate data analyst with 3 years of experience and enthusiastic about software development.
-Here's a bit more about me:
+I'm a passionate individual with 3 years of experience as a data analyst and 1 year as a software developer. <br> **Here's a bit more about me:**

-## 🛠 Skills
+## 🛠 **Skills**
-- **Data Analysis**: Python, R, SQL, Excel
+- **Data Analysis**: Python, SQL, Excel
 - **Data Visualization**: Power BI, Matplotlib, Seaborn, Stata
-- **Software Development**: Python, Flutter SDK, TypeScript, JavaScript, HTML, CSS
+- **Software Development**: Python, Flutter SDK, Java, TypeScript, JavaScript, HTML, CSS
-- **Frameworks**: Django, Angular
+- **Frameworks**: Django, Angular, React

 ## 🔭 I’m currently working on
-- Flutter Mobile app called Attendance
+- Flutter Mobile app called Attendance and MBA
+- Backend Development using Java and Postgress (Relational Database)
 - Web scraping tools utilizing scrappy and beautiful soup

 ## 🌱 Currently Learning
 - Advanced Machine Learning techniques
-- Full-stack web development with Angular and Django
+- Full-stack web development with React, Flutter and Java

 ## 👯 I’m looking to collaborate on
 - Flutter projects
-- Full stack development using Django and Angular
+- Full stack development using Django | Java and Angular | React
 - Data Science Projects

 ## 🤔 I’m looking for help with
-1. Finding my first role as a Software Developer in my tech stack
+1. Finding a role as a Software Developer within my tech stack
              <br>OR
 2. Data Analytics role